LevwTech/fifa-db-frontend/README.md

 Triggers

-This Trigger makes sure that if any of the player stats (pace, dribbling, shooting, passing, physical defending) are values between 0 and 100 so if less than 0 is inserted the value is set to 0 and if more than 100 the value is set to 100
+Trigger makes sure that if any of the player stats (pace, dribbling, shooting, passing, physical defending) are values between 0 and 100 so if less than 0 is inserted the value is set to 0 and if more than 100 the value is set to 100

 Assertions
-This assertion makes sure the number of tuples in country table cannot exceed 195.
+ Assertion makes sure the number of tuples in country table cannot exceed 195.
 As this is the number of countries in the world.

-Tables Filled

-Country

-Leagues

-Clubs

-Managers

-Players